GoHorse GFX

 To Sell The Void

-trying their best in order to secure a client
+trying their best in order to secure a client.
+In order to

 negotiation.